Contact our Compass Student Services

 Phone: (802) 860-2777

-All high school seniors who are accepted in one of Champlain's bachelor degree programs will automatically be considered for one of Champlain's merit scholarships.
-These scholarships focus on students who exemplify excellence in academics and engagement outside the classroom -- traits that characterize our outstanding faculty and student body.
+All applicants admitted into a Champlain degree program will automatically be considered for one of Champlain's merit-based scholarships.
+These scholarships focus on students who exemplify excellence in academics and engagement outside the classroom—traits that reflect our outstanding students and faculty.